Panther tank

-The Panther tank, officially Panzerkampfwagen V Panther (abbreviated PzKpfw V) with ordnance inventory designation: Sd.Kfz.
+The Panther tank, officially Panzerkampfwagen V Panther (abbreviated Pz.Kpfw.
+V) with ordnance inventory designation: Sd.Kfz.
 171, is a German medium tank of World War II.
-It was used on the Eastern and Western Fronts from mid-1943 to the end of the war in May 1945.
+It was used in most European theatres of World War II from mid-1943 to the end of the war in May 1945.

-On 27 February 1944 it was redesignated to just PzKpfw Panther, as Hitler ordered that the Roman numeral "V" be deleted.
-In contemporary English-language reports it is sometimes referred to as the "Mark V".

 The Panther was intended to counter the Soviet T-34 medium tank and to replace the Panzer III and Panzer IV.
 Nevertheless, it served alongside the Panzer IV and the heavier Tiger I until the end of the war.
-It had excellent firepower, protection and mobility, although its reliability was less impressive.

-The Panther was a compromise.
-While having essentially the same Maybach V12 petrol (690 hp) engine as the Tiger I, it had better gun penetration, was lighter and faster, and could traverse rough terrain better than the Tiger I. The trade-off was weaker side armour, which made it vulnerable to flanking fire and a weaker high explosive shell.
+While having essentially the same Maybach V12 petrol (690 hp) engine as the Tiger I, the Panther had better gun penetration, was lighter and faster, and could traverse rough terrain better than the Tiger I. The trade-off was weaker side armour, which made it vulnerable to flanking fire, and a weaker high explosive shell.
 The Panther proved to be effective in open country and long-range engagements.
+The Panther had excellent firepower, protection and mobility, though early variants suffered from reliability issues.
 The Panther was far cheaper to produce than the Tiger I. Key elements of the Panther design, such as its armour, transmission, and final drive, were simplifications made to improve production rates and address raw material shortages.

-Despite this, the overall design has still been described by some as "overengineered".
-The Panther was rushed into combat at the Battle of Kursk in the summer of 1943 despite numerous unresolved technical problems, leading to high losses due to mechanical failure.
-Most design flaws were rectified by late 1943 and early 1944, though the bombing of production plants, increasing shortages of high-quality alloys for critical components, shortage of fuel and training space, and the declining quality of crews all impacted the tank's effectiveness.
+The Panther was rushed into combat at the Battle of Kursk in the summer of 1943 despite numerous unresolved technical problems, leading to high losses due to mechanical failures.
+Most design flaws were rectified by late 1943 and early 1944, though the Allied bombing of production plants in Germany, increasing shortages of high-quality alloys for critical components, shortage of fuel and training space, and the declining quality of crews all impacted the tank's effectiveness.
 Though officially classified as a medium tank, at 44.8 metric tons the Panther was closer in weight to contemporary foreign heavy tanks.
-The Panther's weight caused logistical problems, such as an inability to cross certain bridges, otherwise the tank had a very high power-to-weight ratio which made it highly mobile.
+The Panther's weight caused logistical problems, such as an inability to cross certain bridges; otherwise, the tank had a very high power-to-weight ratio which made it highly mobile.

-The naming of Panther production variants did not, unlike most German tanks, follow alphabetical order: the initial variant, Panther "D" (Ausf.
+The naming of Panther production variants did not follow alphabetical order, unlike most German tanks – the initial variant, Panther "D" (Ausf.
 D), was followed by "A" and "G" variants.